thejacedev/expo-screenshotter/README.md

 ---

-## 🆕 What's New in v0.3.0
+## 🆕 What's New in v0.4.0

-- **Interactive Route Selection**: Choose routes using a checkbox interface with arrow keys and space bar
-- **Improved Expo Router Detection**: Better detection of routes in Expo Router projects, including tab navigation and dynamic routes
-- **Simplified Route Selection Flow**: Three clear options for route selection:
-  - Select specific routes interactively
-  - Use all detected routes
-  - Use default routes
-- **Enhanced Tab Route Detection**: Automatically detects tab routes from Expo Router tab layouts
+- **Screenshot Report Generation**: Automatically generate a beautiful HTML report of all screenshots taken

 ---